Bioteslaso/Covid_UltraSound/README.md

 * CNN model: COVID detection and scoring (COVID-19 Lung US video detection + pneumonia detection)

 Dislaimer: Ongoing project!
-After the this first prototype, it will be assessed for its use in a project between Madrid HUFA Hospital, Madrid URJC University for instructing physicians in Guatemala and Peru in COVID-19 detection.
+After the this first prototype, it will be assessed for its use in a project, between Madrid HUFA Hospital and Madrid URJC University, for instructing physicians in Guatemala and Peru in COVID-19 detection.